Skip to main content

 Do something with data

-Before doing something with your data, try stylizing your spreadsheet so it’s easier to navigate.
-Here are a few things you should know how to do in Excel.
+Before analyzing your data, it helps to format your spreadsheet so it’s easier to read and navigate.
+Here are a few essential skills to know.

 How to apply conditional formatting

-Note: If you don’t see the conditional formatting command in your Ribbon, then visit the top, left-hand corner of your screen.
-Click on the downward arrow button, and click “More Commands.”
-Find the “Conditional Formatting” option in the scrolly list, and click the arrow to add it to your Ribbon or Quick Access Toolbar.
-Then you can use the command from there.
+If you don’t see the Conditional Formatting command in your Ribbon, you may need to customize it.
+Click the drop-down arrow in the top-left corner, select “More Commands,” find “Conditional Formatting” in the list, and add it to your Ribbon or Quick Access Toolbar.

 Conditional formatting example